mpundlik/cn-sample-service/README.md

 ## Glide
 Glide.yaml contains import of the vpp-agent therefore vendor directory in source codes of this repository will contain all transitive dependencies of the vpp-agent.
-Note, if you use just subset of these vendor package golang will statically build/link only the subset (not all pacakges in vendor).
+Note, if you use just subset of these vendor packages golang will statically build/link only the subset (not all packages in vendor).